-- Singing songs or reciting rhymes like “The Itsy Bitsy Spider” or “Teddy Bear, Teddy Bear” are wonderful ways to take turns with your toddler and to teach him new actions and words.
+- Singing songs or reciting rhymes like “The Itsy Bitsy Spider” or “Teddy Bear, Teddy Bear” are wonderful ways to take turns with your toddler and to teach them new actions and words.

-- Your toddler is constantly growing and discovering new things around her.
-Talk about what interests her to help her use words to label what she sees.
+- Your toddler is constantly growing and discovering new things around them.
+Talk about what interests them to help them use words to label what they see.

 Frequently Asked Questions

 Q: My family members use “baby talk” when talking to my toddler.
 Is this a good idea?